Arjunkhera/Competitive_Programming/README.md

 ## Note :
 1. The project is still under active development.
-2. In case of any issue in the code, open a issue.
+2. In case of any bug in the code, open an issue.
 3. Codes currently are in c++, however solutions in other languages are welcome.